About Fenway Studios

 Originally designed in the Beaux-Arts style that was then in vogue, it was decided that something in a “modern” style was more suitable, and the Arts and Crafts design, influenced by the Aesthetic Movement then prevailing in England, was accepted.

 During its early history, a number of prominent artists and teachers worked here.
-They include Edmund Tarbell, Joseph DeCamp, William Paxton, Philip Hale, Lilian Wescott Hale, George L. Noyes, Marion Boyd Allen, Lilla Perry Cabot, Mary Bradish Titcomb, William Kaula, Lee Lufkin Kaula, Lillian and Leslie Prince Thompson, Charles Hopkinson, and Marion L. Pooke.
+They include Edmund Tarbell, Joseph DeCamp, William Paxton, Philip Hale, Lilian Wescott Hale, George L. Noyes, Marion Boyd Allen, Lilla Cabot Perry, Mary Bradish Titcomb, William Kaula, Lee Lufkin Kaula, Lillian and Leslie Prince Thompson, Charles Hopkinson, and Marion L. Pooke.
 These are referred to as painters of the Boston School.

 After World War II, painter, author and teacher Ives Gammell, who had studied with William Paxton, established a rigorous teaching atelier for promising students.
 His classes, for which he did not charge, required a daily schedule of drawing and painting from a model in natural light.
 At a time when abstract expression began to dominate the art world, he taught his students traditional European academic methods that were being discarded by art schools and dismissed as old-fashioned.
 Gammell may be credited with helping to save a precious artistic heritage and passing it on to a new generation.
 Today, some of his students have become teachers themselves and thus continue the Boston School tradition.